TURTLE: A C library for an optimistic stepping through a topography: Comparison with ray tracing algorithms

-Both competitor algorithms are implemented using the CGAL library\,\cite{CGAL:library} (v4.13) as well as the ECEF conversion and geographic projection routines from the TURTLE library.
-A \ics{CGAL::Simple_cartesian<double>} Kernel is used.
+Both competitor algorithms are implemented using the CGAL library\,\cite{CGAL:library} (v4.13), with a \ics{CGAL::Simple_cartesian<double>} Kernel, as well as the ECEF conversion and geographic projection routines from the TURTLE library.
+Note that for the BVH method other libraries have been investigated as well, see e.g.~Embree\ \cite{Embree} in~\ref{sec:embree}.
+The CGAL library was chosen because it yields a good balance between speed and accuracy for ray tracing problems.
 For the BVH method we use the generic AABB tree algorithm of~\citet{CGAL:AABB} with \ics{CGAL::Triangle_3} primitives.
-The full geometry needs to be instantiated at the tree initialisation, resulting in a high memory overhead: 120 bytes per grid node.
-Once initialised, the \ics{all_intersections} method of the \ics{CGAL::AABB_tree} provide a fast computation of all intersections of the topography surface with a ray.
-However, the intersections with an AABB tree are not ordered w.r.t. to the ray origin.
+The full geometry and its bounding boxes needs to be instantiated resulting in a high memory overhead: 350 bytes per grid node.
+Once initialised, the \ics{all_intersections} method of the \ics{CGAL::AABB_tree} provide a fast computation of \emph{all} intersections of the topography surface with a ray.
+However, the intersections with the CGAL AABB tree are not ordered w.r.t.~the ray origin.
 Therefore getting the closest intersection actually requires checking all intersections.
-Note that the \ics{CGAL::AABB_tree} has a \ics{first_intersection} method since v4.9.
-However it was found to be significantly slower ($\sim$2$\times$) than manually looping over the result of \ics{all_intersections}.
+Note that while the \ics{CGAL::AABB_tree} has a \ics{first_intersection} method, it was found to be significantly slower ($\sim$2$\times$) than looping over the result of \ics{all_intersections} in order to find the closest one.

 For the polyhedral mesh, a \ics{CGAL::Plane_3} object is used in order to represent the prisms facets, positively oriented towards the outside of a cell.
 The \ics{CGALL::Plane_3::has_on_positive_side} method allows to test if a point lies on the inner or outer side of a facet.
-Since a triangular prism is a convex shape, a point is located inside if and only if it is on the inner side of all of its facets.
+Since a triangular prism is a convex volume, a point is located inside if and only if it is on the inner side of all of its facets.
 Using triangular prisms instead of tetrahedra allows to reduce the total number of facets to test when navigating through the geometry.
 The total memory usage is kept low by creating and destroying the prisms on the fly from the raw topography data.